-- 5.18 The villages which currently meet these criteria set out in policy RA1 and that have some capacity for development are: Batheaston, Bishop Sutton, Farmborough, Temple Cloud, Timsbury and Whitchurch.
+5.18 The villages which currently meet these criteria and that have some capacity for development are: Batheaston, Bishop Sutton, Farmborough, Temple Cloud, Timsbury and Whitchurch.
 These villages are shown on the diagram 18.
+This indicative list of villages will be included in the review of the Core Strategy.

+development proposals will be considered in the context of national policy set out in PPG2.
+In addit rural exceptions site Policy RA-provide the opportunity for aff housing based on local needs.

+5.23 A range of different type of housing is needed across the proposals will be considered in the context of national policy set out in PPG2.
+In addit rural exceptions site Policy RA-provide the opportunity for aff housing based on local needs.

-This indicative list of villages may be subject to change over the lifetime of the Core Strategy.
-It will be formally reviewed as part of will be included in the review of the Core Strategy and consideration will be given to any demonstrated change of circumstances against the criteria in the interim.
-Local community support for the principle of development is demonstrated by the views of the Parish Council as the locally elected representative of those communities or through alternative mechanisms introduced in the Localism Bill. - 5.19 The inclusion of Farmborough in this list is subject to provision of a sustainable transport link to local shopping facilities.
+5.19 The inclusion of Farmborough in this list is subject to provision of a sustainable transport link to local shopping facilities.
 Paulton and Peasedown St John are not identified in this list.
-This is In accordance with the Spatial Strategy for the Somer Valley (Policy SV1) Paulton and Peasedown St John are not considered under the rural areas strategy.
-A significant level of residential development is already committed at Paulton and Peasedown St John and the strategy does not make additional provision for housing. - 5.20 Policy RA1 should be considered alongside Core Policy CP8 Green Belt.
-Proposals for development that adjoin housing development boundaries in the Green Belt will therefore not be acceptable unless very special circumstances for development can be demonstrated. - 5.21 The 250 additional dwellings to be accommodated within the rural areas under the District-wide spatial strategy will be distributed as appropriate with small scale housing developments of up to and around 30 dwellings each of the villages which meet the criteria referred to in paragraph 5.17 (see of Policy RA1).
-This will be considered in more detail through the Placemaking Plan in conjunction with Parish Councils as the locally elected representatives of their communities.
-The Housing Development Boundaries shown on the Proposals Map (saved from the existing Local Plan) will also be reviewed as part of the Placemaking Plan to incorporate the sites identified.
-Sites identified in adopted Neighbourhood Plans that adjoin the housing development boundary of villages meeting the criteria of Policy RA1 will also be appropriate and these may come forward for inclusion as a part of the Placemaking Plan or subsequent to it. - 5.22 To complement this approach, some limited residential development will be allowed in those villages not meeting the criteria and located outside the Green Belt.
+This is in accordance with the Spatial Strategy for the Somer Valley (Policy SV1).
+A significant level of residential development is already committed at Paulton and Peasedown St John and the strategy does not make additional provision for housing.

+5.20 Policy RA1 should be considered alongside Core Policy CP8 Green Belt.
+Proposals for development that adjoin housing development boundaries in the Green Belt will therefore not be acceptable unless very special circumstances for development can be demonstrated.

+5.21 The 250 additional dwellings to be accommodated within the rural areas under the District-wide spatial strategy will be distributed as appropriate with small scale housing developments of up to and around 30 dwellings at the villages which meet the criteria referred to in paragraph 5.17 (see Policy RA1).
+This will be considered in more detail through the Placemaking Plan.
+The Housing Development Boundaries shown on the Proposals Map (saved from the existing Local Plan) will also be reviewed as part of the Placemaking Plan.

+5.22 To complement this approach, some limited residential development will be allowed in those villages not meeting the criteria and located outside the Green Belt.
 Such development will only be permitted within the housing development boundary defined on the Proposals Map (see Policy RA2).
 In those villages washed over by the Green Belt development proposals will be considered in the context of national policy set out in PPG2.
 In addition the rural exceptions site Policy RA4 will provide the opportunity for affordable housing based on local needs.